madjor5/24ways/24ways 1-1 multilingual - new.md

 So, for some odd reason there's no extension method for fetching current culture in default Umbraco (I know there are packages around doing that).
 But there's a very simple hack you could do, and i quite like it.
 You simply create a dictionary item, I call it "currentCulture", and then fill your field postfix texts in each language ('da' and 'en').
 ## Helper XSLT's
 I really like to make and use default helper xslt's (Thanks a bunch @greystate for the inspiration).
 This is basically a seperate XSLT file I include in pages where needed, containing some templates and some variables I use sitewise.
-In this case I use _MultiLingualHelper.xslt **(See repo for file)**.
+In this case I use This is [_MultiLingualHelper.xslt](http://example.com/ "Title") inline link.
 The methods I'll be storing in this file is:
 - Language detection (variable named $lang)
 - Complete postfix for fields ($lang_postfix)
 - A helper for fetching active pages in current language **(at least som documentation on that)**.